PEPEcoin/kotlin-web-site/pages/docs/reference/compatibility-guide-13.md

 **Deprecation cycle**:

-- <1.3: behaviour of described calls is different when comparing JS, JRE 6, JRE 7 versus JRE 8+
+- <1.3: behavior of described calls is different when comparing JS, JRE 6, JRE 7 versus JRE 8+
 - \>=1.3: unify behavior across the platforms

 ### Rename `buildSequence` and `buildIterator`